jonase/eq/README.md

  :foo [1 2 #{true false}]}
 ```

-`(map <filter>)` will apply the filter to each element of the
+`(map q)` will apply the query `q` to each element of the input.
+The
-  input.
-The output will be separate edn objects (i.e. many objects
+  output will be separate edn objects (i.e. many objects will be
-  will be printed to stdout, separated by newline):
+  printed to stdout, separated by newline):

 ```edn
 $ cat test.edn | eq '(map (id))'